ElodineOfficial/AuriBot/README.md

 - Once you're confident with your work, commit your changes.
 - **Important**: Do not include your bot token in any commits.
 Discord will deactivate exposed tokens for security reasons.
 - Push your changes to a new branch and create a pull request.
+- Alternatively you can send any updates directly to Elodine and they'll be pushed here that way.

 #### Daily Bot Reset
 - The bot on the main server will be reset daily to incorporate everyone's latest pushed progress.